Read this Ebook to learn how to retain remote employees with better onboarding.

 Find out how to source remote talent and onboard remotely to reduce employee churn.

 The modern workplace has changed a lot in the past few years.
 For some people, commuting to work is as easy as walking into their home office.
 In fact, 4 million employees in the US work from home for about half of their total time spent working.

 At Livestorm we’re pretty familiar with this trend, nine of our teammates even work remotely (hi guys!).
 We have some tips and tricks we use to make sure everyone is on the same page, like syncing our time zones or meeting up at company retreats.

-Staying organized begins with the onboarding process, where teammates learn company values and action plans.
+Staying organized begins with the employee onboarding process, where teammates learn company values and action plans.
 Core knowledge is passed down from every team, and teammates can learn about key facts even if they aren’t directly related to their job.
 For example, it is still helpful for someone on the developer team to know the buyer personas made by the marketing team.
 It can help them understand the context in which people use what they code.

-Onboarding is more than just a training process.
+Employee onboarding is more than just a training process.
 It teaches your new employees not only about their role in your organization, but also about your company's culture.
 Above all, good onboarding should make your new teammates feel valued.
 With proper training, employees can be more productive, solve problems faster, and build better employee relationships.

 Plus, thoroughly onboarded employees tend to stick around a lot longer.
 A study by Glassdoor found that companies with strong onboarding processes improve new hire retention by 82 percent.
 This is probably because a good onboarding process helps employees be productive, and do rewarding work early on.

 New employee training can be especially challenging when your new hires are located far away from your home site.
 Videos and webinars can help connect your remote team.

 In general, new hires cost a lot of money.
 It is difficult to state an average (although many have tried) because your specific costs will depend on your industry, the new hire’s role within your company, and how you recruited them.